JoshuaDBruton/TSC/README.md

 We make use of Pytorch with Pytorch Lightning for our implementations.

+You can find a more detailed description of point 2 (translated skip connections) [in our paper based on that technique](https://ieeexplore.ieee.org/document/9897165).

 ## Usage
 I have created a requirements file.
 I recommend using [pipenv](https://pypi.org/project/pipenv/) with Python 3.8 to open a shell and then using
 ~~~